peidacai/espresso-math.github.io/_posts/2016-11-01-General-Assembly-Project06_post.md

 ### 1. Introduction

-In this project, the task is to work with movie data, to figure out the factors which determined the IMDB movie ratings for the top movies of all time.
-The specific areas related to data science which
+In this project, the task was to work with movie data, to figure out the factors which determined the IMDB movie ratings for top movies of all time.
+The specific areas related to data science which was used included ensemble modelling, use of APIs and natural language processing.

 ### 2. Data exploration

-The data obtained from the AWS instance had the following characteristics:
+Data from top 250 movies was obtained using the [IMDB API](https://www.omdbapi.com/), prominent features include: actors, title, awards, director and plot.

-- Columns: 19
+- Columns: 20
-- Rows: 891
+- Rows: 250

-Each row corresponded to a single titanic passenger.
-Some of the more prominent features included: age, fare, passenger class and port embarked.

 #### a.
 Risks and assumptions of data